codeaucafe/DataDavD/README.md

 ### 👋 Hey there friend!!!
 My name is **David Dansby**.
 Sometimes I go by DataDavd or datadavd online (a relic from data engineering days).
 I am a self-taught software engineer at Atlassian.
-I have a strong passion for secure data processing systems, Go, Python, and rare single-origin coffees.
+I have a strong passion for distributed systems, microservices, secure data processing systems, Go, Python, and rare single-origin coffees.
 When time allows you can find me tinkering with one of my split mechanical keyboards.
-Given I just bought a house, I’ve recently been getting into home automation.
+Recently, I've been getting into home automation.

 ### 💪 I’m currently working remotely at Atlassian as a Software Engineer on our Jira Align product (mostly working on the C#/.NET backend sprinkled with some frontend work in React).
 Previously, I worked on the Bitbucket Cloud Data Privacy and Security team as a software engineer using Go and Python with a focus on all things security and data protection.
 And before that, I was a data engineer on the Data Analytics and Engineering team at Atlassian that owned the core data pipelines (we typically ingested 500GB+ of data each day into our pipelines; and processed even more!!!).

 ### :mount_fuji: I'm located in the greater Seattle area.

 ### 💻 Outside of work I'm constantly learning and improving my skills.
-Currently, I've been heavily using AI tools like ChatGPT, Copilot, Bard, HuggingChat, and Claude 2.0 to enhance both my software engineering skillset, work efficiency, and overall life productivity.
+I like doing LeetCode, improving my knowledge of various software system designs, reading software-related books, and improving my Go knowledge.

-### 📚 Outside of software engineering and tech, I'v been diligently learning French to deepen my understanding of her culture, and enhance my communication with my wife's family and friends.
-And, since I've moved to Seattle last year, I've been snowboarding and hiking with my brother now that I'm closer to him.
-Lastly, I love using travel points to fly business/first class around the world with my better half, my amazing wife.
+### 📚 Outside of software engineering and tech, I'm learning French, snowboard with my brother and friends, and love traveling with my wife.

 ### :desktop_computer: Open Source Software Contributions:
 [in-toto/witness](https://github.com/in-toto/witness)